-We've put together this gay friendly travel itinerary to Peru so you can have an amazing time exploring Lima, Cusco, Machu Picchu and more!
+We've put together this gay friendly travel itinerary to Peru so you can have an amazing time exploring Lima, Cusco, Machu Picchu, and more!

 For this 2 weeks gay itinerary, we suggest starting in Lima as this is the transport hub in and out of the country.
-The itinerary then takes you through the Sacred Valley, which is a few thousand feet lower than Cusco, to acclimatise.
+The itinerary then takes you through the Sacred Valley, which is a few thousand feet lower than Cusco, to acclimatize.
 After that, we take you to Cusco, the former capital of the Inca Empire, which is also the base to start treks to Machu Picchu.
 For the final stop on our itinerary to Peru, we suggest relaxing for a few days in Lake Titicaca, before returning to Lima.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥